Looking to rent a legal apartment in Barcelona?

-Obviously Airbnb are not the only offender, but the most high-profile.
+Obviously Airbnb is not the only offender, but the most high-profile.

 As with every pricey transaction it pays to read the description carefully AND the details of the person letting the property.
 You may believe the person letting the apartment is an honest individual, but click around a bit, tedious I know, but if you see the same name and contact details appear for another property, or several properties, then chances are you could be looking at dealing with a property speculator or unofficial agency.

 The listing may give a licence number — sometimes referred to as a HUTB.
 But how do you know this is for real, and not invented?
 (This is one of the excuses Airbnb gives — it says it does not have the resources to check the accuracy of the information given.
 Pretty lame — if they don't have the resources to play then they shouldn't be in the game.)